filip-kobus/whiteboard-app/README.md

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- 📖 Check the documentation in each component's README
-- 🐛 Report issues via GitHub Issues
-- 💬 Join discussions in GitHub Discussions

 ---

-**Built with ❤️ using modern serverless technologies**